tanaga9/uxdiff/docs/index.rst

    uxdiff text1.txt text2.txt --color never

-.. program-output:: sh -c "cd ../examples && uxdiff text1.txt text2.txt --color never"
+.. program-output:: uxdiff text1.txt text2.txt --color never

 supported multi-byte string. set the encoding with an argument if you need.

 See more examples_

-.. _examples: examples
+.. _examples: docs/example.ipynb

 Usage